Sostenibilità

 How can we access this information and reduce indirect emissions?

-Digitalizing this process will allow us to better understand the entire supply chain and identify key areas where the product generates a higher footprint.
+Digitalizing this process through process automation will allow us to better understand the entire supply chain and identify key areas where the product generates a higher footprint.

 3. Lack of Awareness and Commitment